Rinoahu/pangenome/README.md

 # pangenome
-pangenome methods for large-scale sequencing data
+pangenome methods for large-scale sequencing data.
+Of course, it is still at very early stage.